• Published: Mar 08 2025 05:01 AM

 wave

-D'Wayne Wiggins: Remembering the Tony!
+Remembering D'Wayne Wiggins: A Tony!
 Toni!
 Toné!
-Legend
+Legend Lost

-D'Wayne Wiggins' contribution to music is immeasurable.
-From the infectious grooves of Tony!
+D'Wayne Wiggins’ contribution to music is immeasurable.
+From the unforgettable grooves of Tony!
 Toni!
-Toné! to his behind-the-scenes influence on some of the biggest names in R&B and pop, his legacy will continue to inspire generations of musicians.
-While his physical presence is gone, his music and spirit live on, a testament to a life lived with passion, purpose, and undeniable talent.
-The music world remembers him and encourages fans to celebrate his life, not mourn his passing— "Party don't cry."
+Toné! to his behind-the-scenes work with some of the biggest names in R&B and pop, his influence will continue to inspire generations.
+His music will live on, a testament to a life full of passion, purpose, and undeniable talent.
+Let’s remember him, celebrate his incredible life, and keep his music playing.
+As the saying goes, "Party don't cry."

 FAQ